jamesgarnercomposer/jamesgarnercomposer.co.uk/README.md

   text: Quote text.
 ```

-(_Note: any of these fields needs to be enclosed in double quotes if it includes
+(_Note: any of these fields needs to be enclosed in double quotation marks if it
-a colon._)
+includes a colon._)

 ### Biography Page